Roe Messner: Heritage USA

-Roe Messner gained fame with the construction of Heritage USA in 1978 at the behest of Jim Bakker.
+Messner gained fame with the construction of Heritage USA in 1978 at the behest of Jim Bakker.
 In 1987, he and his first wife, Ruth Ann, wrote a book titled Building for the Master.
-He reportedly played a behind-the-scenes role in the downfall of the PTL Club.
 He was reportedly the person who produced the money for the $265,000 payment to Jessica Hahn to cover up a sexual assault.
-Messner later billed PTL for work never completed on the Jerusalem Amphitheater at Heritage USA.
+Messner later billed PTL for work never completed on the Jerusalem Amphitheater at Heritage USA, thus playing a behind-the-scenes role in the downfall of the PTL Club.
 Revelations of the payoff invited scrutiny of Bakker's finances, prompting him to be charged with fraud.
-In the Bakkers' fraud trial, Messner testified for Bakker's defense, saying that Jerry Falwell had attempted to take over PTL and its associated cable television network by dispatching Messner to the Bakker home in Palm Springs, California, to make an offer to "keep quiet".
+In Bakker's fraud trial, Messner testified for Bakker's defense, asserting that Jerry Falwell had attempted to take over PTL and its associated cable television network by dispatching Messner to the Bakker home in Palm Springs, California to make an offer to "keep quiet".

 According to Messner's testimony, Tammy wrote the offer on her stationery, listing a $300,000-a-year lifetime salary for Jim, $100,000 a year for Tammy, a house, and a year's worth of free phone calls and health insurance.
 However, Messner said Bakker wrote on it: "I'm not making any demands on PTL.
 I'm not asking for anything."
-Falwell has denied making any offer.
+Falwell denied making any offer.
 In the messy bankruptcy of PTL, Messner was listed as the single biggest creditor of PTL with an outstanding claim of $14 million.
 In court papers, the new operators accused Messner of $5.3 million in inflated or phony billings to PTL.